grycap/oscar/src/providers/onpremises/cloud/README.md

 To create the supervisor binary you will need the supervisor library dependencies (python3 and boto3) and the pyinstaller binary.

-To ease the process you can use a docker container with all the reuqired packages:
+To ease the process you can use a docker container with all the required packages:

 You only have to execute: